LakeYS/Dishorde/README.md

 ## Setting up the bot
 1. Open a terminal on your system.
 2. Install Node.js and NPM.
-Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/). **Skip this step if installing to an Android or Raspberry Pi device.**
+Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/). **Skip this step if installing to a Raspberry Pi device.**
 3. Type `curl -L https://github.com/LakeYS/Dishorde/releases/download/v2.2.0/Dishorde.tar.gz > 7dtdbot.tar.gz` to download the bot's files to an archive named `7dtdbot.tar.gz`.
 4. Type `tar -xzf 7dtdbot.tar.gz` to extract the archive.
 This will create a directory named "7DTD-Discord-master".
 Navigate to the directory with `cd 7DTD-Discord-master`.
 5. Type `sudo chmod +x run.sh`.
 This gives you permission to execute run.sh.
 (If this does not work, try `chmod +x run.sh`)